Carl Reiner

-Carl Reiner (March 20, 1922 – June 29, 2020) was an American actor, author, comedian, director and screenwriter whose career spanned seven decades.
-He was the recipient of many awards and honors, including 11 Primetime Emmy Awards, a Grammy Award, and the Mark Twain Prize for American Humor.
+Carl Reiner (/ˈraɪnər/; March 20, 1922 – June 29, 2020) was an American actor, author, comedian, director, and screenwriter whose career spanned seven decades.
+His awards and honors include 11 Primetime Emmy Awards, a Grammy Award, and the Mark Twain Prize for American Humor.
 He was inducted into the Television Hall of Fame in 1999.

-During the early years of television comedy from 1950 to 1957, he acted on and contributed sketch material for Your Show of Shows and Caesar's Hour (both of which starred Sid Caesar), writing alongside Mel Brooks, Neil Simon, and Woody Allen.
+During the early years of television comedy from 1950 to 1957, he appeared in and contributed sketch material for Your Show of Shows and Caesar's Hour (both of which starred Sid Caesar), writing alongside Mel Brooks, Neil Simon, and Woody Allen.
 Reiner teamed up with Brooks and together they released several iconic comedy albums, beginning with 2000 Years with Carl Reiner and Mel Brooks (1960).
-Reiner was also the creator of The Dick Van Dyke Show, which ran from 1961 to 1966 and which Reiner also produced, frequently scripted, and acted in.
+Reiner was also the creator of The Dick Van Dyke Show, which ran from 1961 to 1966 and which Reiner also produced, frequently wrote, and appeared in.

 Reiner formed a comedy duo with Brooks in "The 2000 Year Old Man" and acted in such films as It's a Mad, Mad, Mad, Mad World (1963), The Russians Are Coming, the Russians Are Coming (1966), and the Ocean's film series (2001–2007).
 Reiner directed such comedies as Enter Laughing (1966), Where's Poppa?
 (1970), and Oh, God!
 (1977).
 Reiner had a successful collaboration with Steve Martin, directing some of his most successful films, including The Jerk (1979), Dead Men Don't Wear Plaid (1982), The Man with Two Brains (1983), and All of Me (1984).

 Reiner wrote more than two dozen books, mostly in his later years.
-He is the father of actor-director Rob Reiner, author Annie Reiner, and artist Lucas Reiner, and the grandfather of Tracy Reiner.
+He was the father of the actor-director Rob Reiner, author Annie Reiner, and artist Lucas Reiner, and he was the adoptive grandfather of Tracy Reiner.

 Early life

-Reiner was born in The Bronx, New York, on March 20, 1922, to Irving (ירװינג רעינער); and Bessie Reiner (née Mathias; בעססיע מאַטטהיאַס רעינער).
-He was Jewish.
+Reiner was born in The Bronx, New York, on March 20, 1922, to Jewish parents Irving and Bessie Reiner (née Mathias).

 His father was a watchmaker from Austria, and his mother was from Romania.

-He had an older brother, Charles, who served in the 9th Division in World War II; his ashes are buried at Arlington National Cemetery.
+He had an older brother, Charles, who served in the 9th Infantry Division during World War II; his ashes are buried at Arlington National Cemetery.

 When Reiner was 16, working as a machinist repairing sewing machines, Charles read about a free drama workshop sponsored by the Works Progress Administration and told him about it.
-Carl later credited Charles with his decision to change careers.
+Reiner later credited Charles with influencing his decision to change careers.

 His uncle Harry Mathias was the first entertainer in his family.
+Prior to his military service, Reiner worked as a sketch comedian in the Catskill Mountains.